 How to be an Outdoor Leak Detective

 Don't wait until you have a costly leak.
-When you are running your sprinkler and drip systems, inspecting equipment weekly or biweekly can prevent water damage to plants, patios and building slabs.
+Inspect equipment weekly or biweekly while you are running your sprinkler and drip systems can prevent water damage to plants, patios, and building slabs.
 Even in Phoenix's warm climate, unanticipated winter freeze and frost can damage exposed pipes and fixtures when temperatures drop below normal.
-In cooler months, insulation of exposed outdoor pipes, evaporative cooler equipment, water faucets and sprinkler vacuum breakers is essential.
+Insulate exposed outdoor pipes, evaporative cooler equipment, water faucets, and sprinkler vacuum breakers is essential.
 (Re-useable foam pipe and faucet insulation is available at home improvement centers.)
 Drain exposed lines when there is danger of frost or freezing.

 Looking in All the Right Places